-We told you last week about MindfulVOTES, an initiative that’s encouraging practitioners of Buddhism and mindfulness to make sure their voices are heard in today’s election.
+We’ve told you about MindfulVOTES, an initiative that’s encouraging practitioners of Buddhism and mindfulness to make sure their voices are heard in today’s election.
 Now, the Washington Post profiles MindfulVOTES and its founder, Rev. angel Kyodo williams.

 “If meditation can calm hyperactive kids, ease the pain of drug addicts and tame the egos of Fortune 500 CEOs, it can surely help a stressed-out and polarized country choose a president, says the Rev. angel Kyodo williams.